 Having solid reviews and ratings on different review platforms will help your customers choose you over your competitors.
 The way customers are talking about you is just as important as you getting these reviews.
 Having a positive footprint across review platforms will help drive sales.
 Having an array of positive reviews will also encourage others to write their own reviews about your business.

 With the number of fake reviews, review scams, or businesses simply not earning reviews on a regular basis, customers want to be reassured that they are getting the products, services, and value that they are searching for.
 They are looking for a reason to choose your business over your competitors, and you need to give them one.

 There are numerous benefits to getting regular reviews for your business.

 Your business will show stars in the SERPs

 On Google, once you have at least five reviews, your business will begin showing stars in the SERPs.
 This is a huge advantage if you are listed in the Local Pack.
 It is an even larger advantage if you have stars on your listing and your competitors do not.
 Stars will make your listing stand out above the rest.
-The more reviews you obtain, the better off you will be.
+Be sure to get Google reviews, as the more reviews you obtain, the better off you’ll be.